-First, let’s talk about the ‘S’ word.
-I’m talking about SPF (Sun Protection Factor) of course!
+Let’s talk about SPF (Sun Protection Factor).
 SPF refers to the amount of UVB radiation it would take to burn your skin without protection as opposed to the amount it would take with sunscreen.

 Sounds good, right?
 Well, the problem is that this can be very misleading because there are other factors that come into play; SPF only protects against UVB rays and not UVA rays which penetrate deeper into the skin and if you’re in the sun during peak hours (10am-4pm) you’ll burn quicker.
 Unfortunately the bottom line is that no sunscreen provides 100% protection.

-To be clear, UVB rays are what cause an actual sunburn and UVB rays are known for the aging effects, such as wrinkles and leather-like texture.
+To be clear, UVB rays are what cause an actual sunburn and UVB rays are known for the aging effects such as wrinkles and leather-like texture.
 However, both can cause skin cancer.

-So, the higher SPF the better right?
+So, the higher the SPF the better right?
 Most experts agree that anything over SPF 30 offers only a marginal increase in protection.
 Here’s the breakdown: SPF 15 blocks 94% of UVB rays, SPF 30 blocks 97% and SPF 45 blocks 98%.

 For a dramatic example of how the sun ages our skin, check out this photo of a truck driver who has spent 28 years on the road.

-What to Look for in Sunscreen
+What to Look for in a Sunscreen

-- Protects against both UVB and UVA rays
+Broad Spectrum coverage that protect against both UVB and UVA rays

-- Also a good choice for those with sensitive skin and who are prone to breakouts
+Zinc Oxide or Titanium Dioxide.
+Repel sun rays away from skin, instead of absorbing them.
+Also a good choice for those with sensitive skin or prone to breakouts

-- Take a cool bath: add a couple of tablespoons of baking soda and remember to moisturize after
+Take a cool bath: add a couple of tablespoons of baking soda and remember to moisturize after

-- Apply Aloe Vera gel
+Apply Aloe Vera gel

-- Apply lavender essential oil
+Apply lavender essential oil